Hot real estate market leads to extreme measures for home buyers

 “It is fierce competition,” said Mackenzie Kemmsies, lead buyer specialist at Navigate Home.
 “We’re bringing our highest and best and there’s still so much competition that even if it is above listed price, we’re still getting beat out.”

-Her partner and lead listing agent and owner of Naviate Home, Nina Stoecker, said it is just as intense from a listing standpoint.
+Her partner and lead listing agent and owner of Navigate Home, Nina Stoecker, said it is just as intense from a listing standpoint.

 “What I’m seeing is $10- 20,000 over list price with cash to back it up,” Stoecker said.
 “You might as well take a three day vacation if you list on Thursday, because you’re not gonna get to go back home.”